Jet Set Radio: Legacy

 Jet Set Radio is recognized as one of the first games to feature cel-shaded graphics, with exaggerated shapes, thick lines, and flat, bright colors.
 Insomniac owner Ted Price credited it as an influence on their game Sunset Overdrive.
 Numerous indie developers have cited Jet Set Radio as a major influence on their games, the most notable being the successfully crowdfunded Hover: Revolt of Gamers, Lethal League, and Bomb Rush Cyberfunk, all of which draw heavy inspiration from Jet Set Radios visuals and music and feature contributions from its composer, Hideki Naganuma.
 The game has also been speedrun at Games Done Quick multiple times.
 Other fan community-based Jet Set Radio projects include Jet Set Radio Live, a 24/7 browser-based radio station based on the fictional radio station in-game created in January 2016 and the albums Memories of Tokyo-To released on February 20, 2018, and Sounds of Tokyo-To Future by American musician 2 Mello on August 24, 2021.

-A sequel, Jet Set Radio Future, was released for the Xbox in 2002, early in the system's life cycle.
-Two main characters, Beat and Gum, are playable characters in Sega Superstars Tennis and Sonic & All-Stars Racing Transformed, and the former appears in Sonic Universe issue #45, an adaptation of the game along with Sonic & Sega All-Stars Racing.
+A sequel, Jet Set Radio Future, was released for the Xbox in 2002.
+Beat and Gum are playable characters in Sega Superstars Tennis and Sonic & All-Stars Racing Transformed, and Beat appears in Sonic Universe issue #45, an adaptation of the game along with Sonic & Sega All-Stars Racing.

-In 2009, an early antagonist in the game, Captain Onishima, was ranked 95th in IGN's "Top 100 Videogame Villains" list.
+In 2009, IGN named Captain Onishima the 95th-greatest video game villain.
 Jet Set Radio and Jet Set Radio Future are highly requested games to be ported to the Xbox One, the Xbox Series X/S, and the Nintendo Switch.
-In 2021, Sega teased the possibility of a Jet Set Radio reboot, and announced Beat as a playable character for Super Monkey Ball Banana Mania.
+In 2021, Sega announced Beat as a playable character for Super Monkey Ball Banana Mania.
 Sega announced a new Jet Set Radio game at the Game Awards 2023.